nxt3d/ENSIP-ideas/ENSIPS/ensip-TBD-2.md

 [ENSIP-7](https://github.com/ensdomains/ensips/blob/master/ensips/7.md) makes it possible to resolve contenthash records, allowing decentralized websites using decentralized storage such as IPFS and Swarm to be resolved using ENS names.
 Many users, however, would prefer to simply redirect their ENS name to a URI.
 It is currently possible to use the text record 'url'; however, this has traditionally been used as a profile record to link to a website of the user, for example, to a blog or homepage.
 This ENSIP makes it possible to redirect the ENS name to a URI using the contenthash field.
 In some cases, users want to be able to store entire single-page websites or images onchain.
 With the addition of the Data URL address type, it is possible to resolve a decentralized website that is fully onchain, avoiding the need to worry about pinning data, for example, using IPFS.

 An ENSIP was previously proposed by NameSys on the ENS DAO forum, [[Draft] ENSIP-17: DataURI Format in Contenthash](https://discuss.ens.domains/t/draft-ensip-17-datauri-format-in-contenthash/18048/7).
 Several methods for encoding that Data URL were discussed, including bypassing the multicodec and using the IPFS multicodec format among other methods.
 Adding two new protoCodes was also discussed, and this ENSIP takes that approach in order not to overload the top-level IPFS codec with other subtypes that aren’t necessarily related to IPFS.

+# Security Considerations

+Data URLs and URIs are intended for use in web browsers or other user-facing clients, so their security considerations are similar to any web application.
+However, onchain Data URLs can be safer than a traditional DNS website because the content is stored entirely onchain, preventing attackers from altering or compromising the website.

 # Copyright

 Copyright and related rights waived via [CC0](../LICENSE.md).